 PAM advises members on employment matters around 50,000 times a year and is involved in solving around 1000 disputes.
 The majority of workplace disputes have to do with an employee´s wages being underpaid.
 Disputes can also be about working time, termination of employment or getting extra working hours.

-PAM’s membership fee is 1.5% of gross pay.
+The union's membership fee is 1.5 percent of the gross salary and includes the Unemployment Fund's membership fee.
 For example, on monthly pay of 1000 euros the membership fee is 15 €.
 You get part of the membership fee back in taxation.
 Student membership is free!

 If you are studying for a service sector occupation, join as a PAM student member.
 Student membership is free!
 As a student member you get almost the same membership benefits as full PAM members.
 You can participate in events and training sessions, and the membership benefits can save you money.